-17.4 The Loss of American Indian Life and Culture
+17.4 The Assault on American Indian Life and Culture

 17.5 The Impact of Expansion on Chinese Immigrants and Hispanic Citizens

 Neither Chinese immigrants nor Hispanic Americans could withstand the assault on their rights by the tide of White settlers.
-Sheer numbers, matched with political backing, gave the Whites the power they needed to overcome any resistance.
+Sheer numbers, matched with political backing, gave White people the power they needed to overcome any resistance.
 Ultimately, both ethnic groups retreated into urban enclaves, where their language and traditions could survive.